sleepypioneer/coffee-leaf-rust-predictor/README.md

 # Coffee Leaf Rust Predictor

 This repository was created as part of the [Machine Learning Bootcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) by [Alexey Grigorev](https://github.com/alexeygrigorev).
-This project has been submitted as the midterm project for the course.
+This project has been submitted as the final capstone (3rd) project for the course.

 I chose this dataset as before working as a software engineer I was a coffee roaster so I have pre existing domain knowledge and a passion for coffee ☕ If you notice any mistakes/ improvements to the code feel free to open an issue 💖